ioweh/weather-dashboard/README.md

 The page for showing forecasts for the following 5 days is either displayed automatically, when the access to location is allowed, or opened by clicking on the search results in the list, or by clicking on the favorite cities at the top of the page.

 Moving through the cities is possible by clicking on the left and right arrows on that page.
-The forecasts are displayed with the 24 hours interval starting from the current time.
+The forecasts are displayed with the 24-hour interval starting from the current time.

 By clicking on the image for the weather, it's possible to go further into the details for the rendered city forecast.
 Once clicked, three charts are displayed on different tabs.
 The first tab contains results for temperature for the current day starting from the current time with 3 hour intervals.
 The second tab contains humidity data and the third tab the data for the wind speed in the same manner.